HalilMertKartal/vending-machine-share/README.md

 # vending-machine-share build instructions
 I checked Heroku and Netlify but I couldn't find a free service.

+#IMPORTANT
+THERE IS AN ADMIN INTERFACE IN THE APPLICATION, WHICH IS FOR ACCESSING THE VENDING MACHINE SETTINGS.
+THIS FEATURE IS HIDDEN FROM USERS.
+YOU CAN GO TO: http://localhost:3000/supplier TO ACCESS THE SUPPLIER PANEL.

 Run spring application:

 1-Go to vendingmachine